gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

 - **SQL Aggregation:**  This part includes COUNT, COUNT DISTINCT, SUM, AVG, MAX, MIN, GROUP BY, and HAVING.

 - **SQL Analysis:** This is where I thought analytically and answer the questions using advanced SQL techniques.
-This part includes JOINS, CASE statements, Subqueries.
+This part includes JOINS, CASE statements, and Subqueries.

 #### 4. Conclusions